numercfd/aws-fasi/README.md

 -----|------
-_fasi_failover|(name of the **failover-asg** group) _fasi_elastic_ip|(reservation-id of the elastic ip to use)
+_fasi_failover|(name of the **failover-asg** group) _fasi_elastic_ip|(reservation-id of the elastic ip to use) _fasi_ebs|(volume-id of permanent ebs)

 Everything should be up and running!
-If your instance in the **primary-asg** fails (and it's not replaced) the lambda script automatically launches a new one in the **failover-asg** and change the elastic ip association.
+If your instance in the **primary-asg** fails (and it's not replaced) the lambda script automatically launches a new one in the **failover-asg**, changes the elastic ip association and reattach the ebs volume.
 As soon as the **primary-asg** succeeds in launching an instance, the **failover-asg** is scaled-down.

 ## Usage (multiple instances failover)
 Use the same steps as *single instance failover*, but set the *Max Capacity* accordingly.
 Please note that **elastic ip reassociation does not work with multiple instances**.
 This means that you must not set the *_fasi_elastic_ip* tag.